anshulchahar/docanalyze/CONTRIBUTING.md

-# Contributing to DocAnalyze
+# Contributing to Solva

-Thank you for your interest in contributing to DocAnalyze!
+Thank you for your interest in contributing to Solva!
 This document provides guidelines and instructions to help you get started.

 ## Code of Conduct